OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 After the Great Chicago Fire in 1871, thousands of people were drawn to the city.
 Some came to help rebuild, while others were lured by the prospect of new business opportunities.
-Sixteen years after the fire, the population was booming and new developments were springing up everywhere, catching the imagination of a 20-year-old student — from the University of Wisconsin-Madison — who dropped everything and moved to Chicago.
-That 20-year-old student was Frank Lloyd Wright who would come to be known as ‘the greatest American architect of all time.‘ Chicago would be his proving ground, the place where he cut his teeth in the world of architectural design and developed the Prairie School architecture, which is unique to the Midwest.
+Some 16 years after the fire, the population was booming and new developments were cropping up everywhere, capturing the imagination of 20-year-old student Frank Lloyd Wright.
+Wright dropped everything to move to Chicago, where he would spend the first 20 of his 70-year career.

-One of Wright’s first projects in the Chicago area was his own home.
-With a $5,000 loan from his employer Louis Sullivan, Wright bought a lot on the corner of Chicago and Forest Avenues in suburban Oak Park in 1889, where he built a Shingle style home for himself and his new bride.
-He remodeled the home several times, adding on the studio in 1898.
-That studio is where he would develop Prairie School architecture, a style designed to resemble the flat landscape of the prairie so prevalent in the Midwest.
-The home, with its dark brick and shingle accents, is situated in what is now known as the Frank Lloyd Wright-Prairie School of Architecture Historic District in Oak Park along with 27 other Wright-designed structures.
-Visitors can take a guided tour of the home and studio or a walking tour of the neighborhood.
+One of Wright’s first projects in Chicago was his own home.
+With a $5,000 loan from his employer Louis Sullivan, Wright bought a lot on the corner of Chicago and Forest Avenues in suburban Oak Park in 1889, where he built a Shingle-style property for himself and his new bride Catherine Tobin.
+He remodeled the house several times (most notably adding a studio in 1898), using it as a site of experimentation that would heavily influence his work to come – especially the development of his Prairie School architecture.
+Despite its modest size, the interior is an early indicator of Wright’s preference for breezy open-plan spaces.
+The home, with its dark brick and accent shingle cladding, is situated in what is now known as the Frank Lloyd Wright Prairie School of Architecture Historic District in Oak Park, along with 27 other structures designed by Wright.
+Visitors can take a guided tour of the house and studio or a walking tour of the neighbourhood.

-Situated one block from Lake Michigan in Chicago’s Rogers Park neighborhood, the Emil Bach House represents the late phases of Wright’s Prairie style.
-The home was one of a series of cubic homes and features an overhanging slab roof.
-It is the last of its kind in Chicago and was intended as a country home when it was built with a sprawling yard and stunning views of the lake.
-The home features a Japanese Tea House and Gardens, indicative of the turn Wright would take towards a Japanese aesthetic shortly after the completion of the Bach house in 1915.
-Due to the changing landscape of Chicago, the Bach House is no longer considered a country home but is instead a hidden gem tucked in between several high-rise condominium buildings.
-The Bach house is open for guided tours during a portion of the year, but the real highlight is that the home is open for vacation rentals and private events.
-Whether you spend a night in the home or just walk around its grounds, the Bach House is a must-see when you are in the North Shore.
+Situated one block from Lake Michigan in Chicago’s Rogers Park neighborhood, the Emil Bach House represents the later phase of Wright’s Prairie style.
+In comparison to Wright’s expansive open-plan suburban designs, this home was relatively compact, designed as one of a series of modestly sized cubic homes in the city.
+It is the last of its kind in Chicago and was intended as a summer home when it was built, with a sprawling garden and stunning views of the lake.
+The home features a Japanese tea house and gardens, indicative of the turn Wright would take towards a Japanese aesthetic shortly after the completion of the Bach House in 1915.
+The house is no longer considered a country home, but is instead a hidden gem tucked in between several high-rise condominium buildings.
+Guided tours of the property run from May to September, but the real highlight is that the home is also available for holiday rentals and private events.